austincabler13/AcSecurity/docs/README.md

 ### 🗒️Acknowledgments

-If you would like to contribute to this project, please contact me.
+If you would like to contribute to this project, please contact me or go to[Contribute](/CONTRIBUTING.md) .
 As a solo developer, I would love to receive help from individuals interested in my project.

 ## 🐍Python Package

 [![Python Package](https://github.com/austincabler13/AcSecurity/actions/workflows/python-publish.yml/badge.svg)](https://github.com/austincabler13/AcSecurity/actions/workflows/python-publish.yml)

-## ⚖️Note

-Please do not rewrite, or sell this without my permission.
+## Copyright (C) 2024  Austin Cabler